Manufacturing process flow

 One obvious benefit of IIOT is better visibility of the plant floor to the facilities and operations management, and possibly improved communication between machines.
 However, when you combine wireless sensor data with anomaly detection algorithms, even more, possibilities open.

 IOT analytics on production machines are:

-- Improving Overall Equipment Effectiveness (OEE) — The measurement on how much time your factory equipment is actually making products.
+- Improving Overall Equipment Effectiveness (OEE) — The measurement of how much time your factory equipment is actually making products.

 - Reducing Preventive Maintenance costs, which can improve OEE, but also can lower overall equipment repair and replacement efforts & costs.

-- Improving quality of the product coming off the manufacturing line.
+- Improving the quality of the product coming off the manufacturing line.

-Industrial internet of Things (IIOT) is helping the manufacturing companies to improve their OEE evaluation with in depth understanding of legacy equipment performance through deployment of retrofit wireless sensors, gateways, data visualisation tools and anomaly detection software.
+Industrial Internet of Things (IIOT) is helping the manufacturing companies to improve their OEE evaluation with in-depth understanding of legacy equipment performance through deployment of retrofit wireless sensors, gateways, data visualization tools, and anomaly detection software.
 IIOT solutions help to improve the OEE values in many ways:

 - Analyzing machine process and performance data to optimize maintenance planning, schedules, and resources.

 - Get warnings in advance about the degradation of their machines, with anomaly detection to avoid downtime.